Confidential Legal Memorandum

 The Proposal

-The landlord seeks to acquire the Fulton Bank first and second mortgages at a discount, restructured to provide the runway needed to see the litigation through.
+We are seeking to acquire the Fulton Bank first and second mortgages at a discount, restructured to provide the runway we need to see the litigation through.

 Proposed Mortgage Restructuring